PrakyathReddy/AWS-setup-for-HighAvailability-Scalability-Resiliency/README.md

 ![vpc2](VPC.png)
 VPC created with 4 subnets in 2 AZs and a NAT gateway in each AZ

-Step 2: Create AutoScaling Group
+Step 2: Create AutoScaling Group <br>
+Create launch template - make sure to include SG that allows inbound traffic on port 22 for SSH and custom TCP Port 8000

+While configuring AutoScaling Group, select the newly created VPC, choose 2 private subnets.

+Verify that 2 ec2 instances have been created automatically, one in each AZ